BULL RUN, VA

 Some of the troops belonging to these commands were used to

-relieve those who had been engaged all morning, but aside from
+relieve those who had been engaged all morning, but aside

 some skirmishing and artillery firing there was no more